What does God sound like?

 A clear understanding of what the voice of God sounds like when he speaks.
 Evidence that God sound like a multitude of people or nation thundering at once.

-What does God sound like is an important question that, like any other precept, unlocks other parts of the scriptures.
-The scriptures is the greatest puzzle on earth, and anyone who understands how it’s structured knows that unlocking the precepts is crucial to unlocking the hidden meanings.
+What God sounds like is an important question that unlocks other parts of the scriptures, like any other precept.
+The scriptures are the greatest puzzle on earth, and anyone who understands how it's structured knows that unlocking the precepts is crucial to unlocking the hidden meanings.

-And it happened, that when I had heard it I stood up upon my feet, and hearkened, and, behold, there was a voice that spake, and the sound of it was like the sound of many waters.2 Esdras 6:17
+And it happened, that when I had heard it I stood up upon my feet, and hearkened, and, behold, there was a voice that spake, and the sound of it was like the sound of many waters.

 The general understanding of this has been that the voice of God sounds like many streams of running water or even many waterfalls combined.
 Considering that the scriptures is built precept upon precept, getting hold of the precept of water unlocks the true meaning.

 And he saith unto me, The waters which thou sawest, where the whore sitteth, are peoples, and multitudes, and nations, and tongues.

 peoples -- the members of a particular nation, community, or ethnic group

 multitudes -- a large number of people or things